 - Not yelling and calling names to other members of the family.

 These were only the basics, and there are a lot of ‘dos’ and ‘don’ts’ in the list when it comes to etiquette for children.

 This is how you behave in public, when out with friends and when talking to strangers on the road.
 Social etiquette is also important when you are in a theater or restaurant.
 It is important that you treat your friends and neighbors with respect as then only they will respect you back and will invite you to their parties and get-togethers.

 - To be in time for all kinds of social events especially those that have a time mentioned.

-- While talking to someone, make eye contacts and do not look here and there as that would be disrespectful to the person you are talking to.
+- While talking to someone, make eye contact and do not look here and there as that would be disrespectful to the person you are talking to.

 - Avoid gossiping about friends with others.
-And is mere because someone in the group might think what you are gossiping about him or her behind the back.
+And it is merely because someone in the group might think what you are gossiping about him or her behind the back.